nfisher1226/audioct/README.md

 	wav2ogg in succession)
-ape2wav.sh: Converts a directory of ape files to wav flac2mp3.sh: Converts a directory of flac files to mp3 flac2ogg.sh: Converts a directory of flac files to ogg m4a2mp3.sh: Converts a directory of m4a files to mp3 wav2mp3.sh: Converts a directory of wav files to mp3
+ape2wav.sh: Converts a directory of ape files to wav flac2mp3.sh: Converts a directory of flac files to mp3 flac2mp3-recursive.sh: walks the directory tree under the current
+	directory, converting all flac files to mp3 flac2ogg.sh: Converts a directory of flac files to ogg m4a2mp3.sh: Converts a directory of m4a files to mp3 wav2mp3.sh: Converts a directory of wav files to mp3